Abhiroop2004/Abhiroop2004.github.io/README.md

 ### An Overview of the Discrete Logarithm Problem in Cryptography
 - First research experience, including the conception and implementation of a review paper.
-- Learned to read, understand, and draw conclusions from research papers.
+- Learned to **read, understand, and draw conclusions from research papers**.
-- Gained insights into progress in public-key cryptography research.
+- Gained insights into progress in **public-key cryptography** research.
 - Presented the first draft as a [Poster](https://www.researchgate.net/publication/375287849_The_Discrete_Logarithm_Problem).
 - Accepted and Presented in [ICACA-2024](https://csikolkata.org/ICACA2024/). <br>
 <div style="text-align: center;">